PeskyPotato/RedditBots/README.md

 ## PMPoster
 Send a daily private message to a specified redditor based on a set time and a list of messages

+## TwitchLivePost
+Replies to comments based on keywords with predfined responses

 ## TwitterPost
 Checks submissions on a given subreddit over a fixed interval, if the submission url is a tweet, the tweet text and images are